yl2342/ytsp25/README.md

 ### Social Features
 1. To follow other users:
-   - Search for users by their netid in the "Social" tab
+   - Search for users by their netid in the "Social" tab (You can search for the author's netid `yl2342` for testing purposes)
    - Visit their profile and click "Follow"
 2. To share a trade:
    - Complete a buy/sell transaction